Physics informed neural networks for elliptic equations with oscillatory differential operators: Neural tangent kernel matrix theory

-Let $a(y)$ be a one-periodic, non-constant $C^1$ function, and let $\aeps(x) = a(x/\epsilon)$.
+and let $\aeps(x) = a(x/\epsilon)$.
 For a fixed number of collocation points $N_c$, let $\Keps$ be the neural tangent kernel matrix \eqref{eq:Keps} associated to the loss function \eqref{eq:loss_eps} of the boundary value problem \eqref{eq:1d_darcy}, and suppose the network parameters $\theta$ evolve according to the gradient flow \eqref{eq:grad_flow} for $0 \le t \le T$ for some $T>0$.

 Suppose also that the parameters $\theta$ evolving according to \eqref{eq:grad_flow} are bounded uniformly in both $t$ and $\epsilon$:

 for some $\epsilon_0 > 0$.
 Finally, let $\Upsilon$ be the set of $t \in[0,T]$ for which there exists at least one entry of $W^{(0)}$ that is asymptotically larger than $\epsilon$; that is, $t \in \Upsilon$ if and only if